JacobAsir/Telecom-Churn-Predictions/README.md

-# Telecom Churn Prediction
+# Telecom Churn

 ## Problem Statement

-In the telecommunications industry, customer retention is crucial due to the high rate of churn.
-Identifying and retaining high-value customers has become a primary business goal, considering the substantial cost difference between acquiring new customers and retaining existing ones.
+In the telecom industry, customers are able to choose from multiple service providers and actively switch from one operator to another.
+In this highly competitive market, the telecommunications industry experiences an average of 15-25% annual churn rate.
+Given the fact that it costs 5-10 times more to acquire a new customer than to retain an existing one, customer retention has now become even more important than customer acquisition.
+For many incumbent operators, retaining high profitable customers is the number one business goal.
+To reduce customer churn, telecom companies need to predict which customers are at high risk of churn.

-## Goals and Objectives
+## Goals and Objective
-- Define high-value customers and predict churn specifically among this segment.
+Define high-value customers and predict churn only on high-value customers Build models to predict churn.
+The predictive model will serve two purposes:
-- Develop models to forecast churn, serving the dual purpose of predicting potential churn and identifying key predictors of churn.
+It will be used to predict whether a high-value customer will churn or not, in near future identify important variables that are strong predictors of churn

 ## Solution Overview
 I created a Telecom Churn Prediction Model using Logistic Regression, a supervised learning algorithm.